-In this post, we’re going to provide a few methods to test your air purifier.
-While there are several types of air purifiers, we will only be discussing how to check air purifiers with HEPA technology (air purifiers with a filter inside).
+In this post, we’re going to provide a few methods to test your air purifiers.
+While there are several types of air purifiers, we will only be discussing how to check air purifiers with HEPA technology (air purifiers with a HEAP filter inside).

 Test Your Air Purifier’s Airflow